frb-mpls-cde/survey-of-native-nations-support/01 FAQ Overview.md

 ## When will my tribe receive our Survey of Native Nations report?

 CICD values your time and effort in participating in the pilot Survey of Native Nations and looks forward to providing you with the analysis described above.
-We aim to provide these reports to our tribal participants in fall–winter 2024.
+We aim to provide these reports to our tribal participants in spring 2025.

 ## How can I prepare for my survey?